-- 19.1 A complaint or any other communication by a person triggers the protections of this section regardless if verbal or written and if a complaint makes reference to the Chapter or not. - 19.2 Employers may not retaliate against any Employee for exercising any rights under the Ordinance.
-Employers also may not interfere with Employee rights under the Ordinance. - 19.2.1 Such rights include, but are not limited to, the right to ESST pursuant to this Chapter; the right to make inquiries about the rights protected under the Ordinance; the right to inform others about their rights; the right to inform the person's Employer, union, or similar organization, and/or the person's legal counsel or any other person about an alleged violation; the right to file an oral or written complaint with the Department or bring a civil action for an alleged violation; the right to cooperate with the Department in its investigations; the right to testify in a proceeding under or related to this Ordinance; the right to refuse to participate in an activity that would result in a violation of City, state, or federal law; and the right to oppose any policy, practice, or act that is unlawful under the Ordinance. - 19.2.2 Retaliation may include threats to report a person to immigration authorities. - 19.3 It is not retaliation for an Employer to investigate an Employee's suspected abuse of ESST (such as using ESST as vacation time rather than as sick or safe time).
-However, these investigations may not interfere with the Employee's ability to use ESST or exercise their rights under the Ordinance. - 19.4 Employers cannot give absence or attendance points to an Employee who has requested to use ESST.
+- 19.1 A complaint or any other communication by a person triggers the protections of this section regardless if verbal or written and if a complaint makes reference to the Chapter or not.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.06(g).) - 19.2 Employers may not retaliate against any Employee for exercising any rights under the Ordinance.
+Employers also may not interfere with Employee rights under the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.06(a).) - 19.2.1 Such rights include, but are not limited to, the right to ESST pursuant to this Chapter; the right to make inquiries about the rights protected under the Ordinance; the right to inform others about their rights; the right to inform the person's Employer, union, or similar organization, and/or the person's legal counsel or any other person about an alleged violation; the right to file an oral or written complaint with the Department or bring a civil action for an alleged violation; the right to testify in a proceeding under or related to this Ordinance; the right to refuse to participate in an activity that would result in a violation of City, state, or federal law; and the right to oppose any policy, practice, or act that is unlawful under the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.06(a)(1).) - 19.2.2 Examples of retaliation include but are not limited to the following: termination, suspension, revocation of benefits, demotion, job reassignment, pay decrease, loss of hours, etc. - 19.2.3 Employers cannot give absence or attendance points to an Employee who has requested to use ESST.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.06(b).)